 Instead of focusing on creating an average product like Budweiser, Krane said small businesses should focus on more niche, high-end strains and products, like a microbrew.

 He said vape, edible, and drink products would be good to focus on.

 NJ Adult-use Cannabis Store Zoning Issues

 “Really the hardest part is getting local approval,” Mouzon said regarding the NJ adult-use cannabis store opening process.

 Land-use Planner Charles Latini agreed.
 He noted the issue is rarely discussed.

 “I tell people they may need to hire a lobbyist,” Mouzon said if they are seeking a license in a town he does not know well.

 He also has municipal clients where he is the town planner, and he has helped developed pro-cannabis store zoning ordinances.
 Latini said zoning is very restrictive.

-Even in pro-cannabis towns, there might be a finite amount of places within the boundaries they can set up shop.
+Even in pro New Jersey adult-use cannabis towns, there might be a finite amount of places within the boundaries they can set up shop.

 Towns have 180 days to adopt -pro-cannabis zoning or opt out of legal cannabis.